phofl/phofl.github.io/content/posts/cow_deep_dive.md

 April 2024.
 There won't be a legacy or non-CoW mode.

-This post will explain how Copy-on-Write works internally to help users understand what's going on and afterward show how to use it effectively.
+This post will explain how Copy-on-Write works internally to help users understand what's going on and show how to use it effectively.
 This will include examples on how to leverage the mechanism to get the most efficient performance and also show a couple of anti-patterns that will result in unnecessary bottlenecks.

+I wrote a post that explains the data structure of pandas which will help understand some terminology that is necessary for CoW TODO.

 I am part of the pandas core team and was heavily involved in implementing and improving CoW so far.
 I've recently joined [Coiled](https://www.coiled.io) where I am working on Dask, including improving